 Imagine MyPath® K–12 is designed to maximize reading through personalized learning paths that prioritize the essential skills students need.
 As students move from intervention to supplemental grade-level practice and beyond, Imagine MyPath continues to deliver adaptive lessons.

-Sonday System®, a digital, print, or hybrid program, gives educators access to easy-to-use lessons based on the science of reading, with instruction that is:
+Imagine Sonday System, a digital, print, or hybrid program, gives educators access to easy-to-use lessons based on the science of reading, with instruction that is: